bailey27/cppcryptfs/README.md

 Your will then have a new drive letter, and you can use it like a normal drive letter and store your sensitive information there.
 The data is actually saved in files in the folder you specified.

-The files are encrypted with AES256-GCM, and the filenames are encrypted using AES246-EME (by default).
-When you create a filesystem, you can choose to use plaintext filenames or AES256-CBC encryption for filenames if you wish.
+The files are encrypted using AES256-GCM, and the filenames are encrypted using AES246-EME (by default).
+When you create a filesystem, you can choose to use plain text filenames or AES256-CBC encryption for filenames if you wish.